 Choosing Native Hardy Ornamental Grass Plants

-Ornamental grasses offer movement, dimension, foliage appeal and interesting inflorescences to perk up the landscape.
+Ornamental grasses offer movement, dimension, foliage appeal, and interesting inflorescences to perk up the landscape.
 They are also usually easy to care for and have minimal maintenance once you find the right species.
 Ornamental grass varieties in zone 5 should be “cool season grasses,” able to withstand some of the most extreme growing conditions in the Northern Hemisphere.
-Many are hardy down to United States Department of Agriculture zones 3 to 4 with amazing tolerance of cold winters and unmatched beauty in short, hot summers.
+Many are hardy down to USDA hardiness zones 3 to 4 with amazing tolerance of cold winters and unmatched beauty in short, hot summers.

 - Wild plants such as switchgrass, big bluestem, and Indian grass require high rainfall areas.

 - Drought tolerant and low rainfall native specimens that are smaller in height include western wheatgrass, little bluestem, needle grass, and June grass.